opichals/express/guide.md

   * _firstInCollection_  True if this is the first object
   * _indexInCollection_  Index of the object in the collection
   * _lastInCollection_  True if this is the last object
+  * _collectionLength_  Length of the collection

+For documentation on altering the object name view [res.partial()](http://expressjs.com/guide.html#res-partial-view-options-).

 ### Template Engines